-This raises the question: can the sorts of testimony that we get from St. John give us good reason for believing in God?
-In our reading for today, Hume argues that this is not possible; Hume's central claim is that we cannot be justified in believing in God on the basis of testimony about miracles.
+In the reading for today, Hume argues that this is not possible; Hume's central claim is that we cannot be justified in believing in God on the basis of testimony about miracles.

-But before evaluating Hume's argument, we should try to get a handle on why someone might think that miracles do provide evidence for the existence of God.
+But before evaluating Hume's argument, we should try to get a handle on why someone might think that miracles do provide evidence for divinity of Jesus.
 How might one argue for the existence of God on the basis of miracles?
 The following rather straightforward argument suggests itself: